 Blavatsky held that "the very root idea of the Society is free and fearless investigation."
 She addressed the question "What is a theosophist?":

 one need not necessarily recognize the existence of any special God or a deity.
 One need but worship the spirit of living nature, and try to identify oneself with it. . . .
 Be what he may, once that a student abandons the old and trodden highway of routine, and enters upon the solitary path of independent thought — Godward — he is a Theosophist; an original thinker, a seeker after the eternal truth with "an inspiration of his own" to solve the universal problems. — The Theosophist, October 1879, p.
 6

 The Theosophical Society, Pasadena, California, pursues its original program under its leader, Randell C. Grubb.
 Toward this end the Headquarters and its National Sections sponsor library centers, public discussions, and study groups on theosophic and allied themes.
-They also offer a series of correspondence courses for anyone wishing a more structured approach to theosophic studies.
 The Society's publishing facility — Theosophical University Press with its Overseas Agencies — features theosophic classics.

 Further information regarding theosophy, membership, and programs and publications of the Society may be obtained by writing to the Secretary General at the International Headquarters: